prasannax1/starships/README.md

 ### Description

-The *Aviary Class* is meant to act as both a deep space explorer, and as a mobile starbase to launch other exploration missions from.
+The *Exodus Class* is meant to act as both a deep space explorer, and as a mobile starbase to launch other exploration missions from.
 It is designed primarily for scientific missions, but like any ship designed after Wolf 359 and The Dominion War, it can also be used in military conflicts.

 ### Structure

-The *Aviary* follows a pretty tradtional design, saucer, secondary hull and nacelles.
+The *Exodus* follows a pretty tradtional design, saucer, secondary hull and nacelles.
 The saucer is shaped to present a lower profile from the fore direction.
 It is fatter than you expect it, even on a ship this size, because most of the lower half of the saucer section consists of mobile hangars for small starship.

 #### Saucer Section

 The saucer section is as big as a *Galaxy* or a *Sovereign* class by itself.
 It is split into 4 main parts.

 The top 5 decks of the saucer section consists of the upper bridge complex.
 It consists of main bridge, main computer core, an auxillary sickbay.
-It also contains offices for the civilian government and administration for the civilian and starfleet residents of the *Aviary*.
+It also contains offices for the civilian government and administration for the civilian and starfleet residents of the *Exodus*.
 It also contains a mess hall and dormitory for bridge and admin staff.

 The next 20 decks of the saucer section are split up into 16 sections and a central core.
 The central core consists of main power coupling, turbolift routing and an auxillary computer core.